zhenga8533/bbvw-wiki/docs/pokemon/ho-oh.md

 ### Egg Moves

-Ho-Oh cannot learn any moves by breeding.
+Ho Oh cannot learn any moves by breeding.

 ### Tutor Moves

-Ho-Oh cannot learn any moves from tutors.
+Ho Oh cannot learn any moves from tutors.